Below is a photographic copy of the original

 suspiciously

-missing — twice, for over a century.
+missing — both of two copies, for over a century.

 (Later recovered by Nick Kollerstrom and Adam Perkins upon